5 Things a New Piano Student Needs

 Piano (or Digital Piano)

 When we were living in a smaller home, we didn’t have a whole lot of room.
 Instead of buying a piano, we bought a digital piano.
 It is definitely different than a regular piano, but if you are limited on space (and money), it is definitely a great option to go with.
 We chose the Alesis Recital Pro and love it!
 In fact, we still play on it from time to time.
 This digital piano features a premium hammer-action keyboard with adjustable touch response, so it feels almost like an acoustic instrument.
 Its 12 onboard voices can be split or layered to add spice to your performance, and they sound great through integrated 20-watt speakers.
 The Recital Pro’s keyboard can be divided into two zones with the same pitch and voice, making it ideal for lessons.
 Learning rhythm and timing is a breeze, thanks to a built-in metronome, and Record Mode enables you to record and play back your performance.
 You also get onboard effects, a sustain pedal input, and a headphone output for private practice.
+You may also need piano tuning services from time to time to keep the piano in perfect tune or pitch.

 If you are purchasing a digital piano or keyboard, you will want to make sure you also get a stand.
 This will allow you to position the digital piano so that you can use a bench to play the piano rather than playing it on your lap or on a table.
 This is definitely a closer feeling to that of playing an actual piano.